 Here are some of the steps I take:

-All materials are screened in the mill to ensure the minimal environmental effect.
+All materials are screened in the mill to ensure minimal environmental effects.
 Pulps are sourced from sustainable sources (no rainforests are harmed in making our papers), and our cotton linters are an annual crop, which are a by-product from the textile industry”

 - I sourced a recycling company for my ink cartridges so they do not end up in landfill.